Mobile Company of America: History

 The Automobile Races held at Newport, Rhode Island in September 1900 featured a steam vehicle race won by Joseph H. McDuffee driving the Mobile.
-Earlier in 1900, Brisben Walker with his wife, drove a Mobile steam carriage up Pikes Peak to the timberline or approximately 10,000 feet.
+Earlier in 1900, Brisben Walker with his wife drove a Mobile steam carriage up Pikes Peak to the timberline or approximately 10,000 feet.

 Advertising for the Mobile Company was taken out in most major magazines and as Brisben Walker was the publisher of Cosmopolitan Magazine, the Mobile Company of America featured prominently in it.
 Mobile's new factory was expected to produce 20 steam carriages weekly.
 By the fall of 1901, production was averaging 5 steam carriages a week.
-Locomobile built approximately 5,000 steam runabouts over three years.
+Barber's Locomobile built approximately 5,000 steam runabouts over three years.
 Mobile, being slower to market, built an estimated 600.
 In early 1903, the Mobile Company of America stopped production.
-Later in 1903, the equipped automobile plant at Kingsland Point was leased to Maxwell-Briscoe.
+Later in 1903, the equipped automobile plant was leased to Maxwell-Briscoe.
+In January 1906, what seems to be a press release appeared in identical form in several newspapers around the country.
+E.g., The Anaconda Standard (January 21, 1906, p.7, col. 3) read:

+“…a sudden change in public favor from steam to the French gasoline car left the company with [...] losses exceeding $1,700,000.
+Mr. Walker personally assumed the indebtedness of the Mobile Company of America, and not only paid it off in full, but returned to every shareholder the amount of his investment, with interest.
+This action required the sale of the Cosmopolitan Magazine, Kingsland Point, and some other properties."

+With some short interruptions, Walker's North Tarrytown site continued to be used to build autos until June 1996, when General Motors finally stopped production of cars there and closed its North Tarrytown Assembly plant.